-The Philosophy Department at the University of Salzburg, Faculty of Cultural and Social Philosophy, offers a two-year taught MA in Philosophy.
-The program is now open for both Austrian and international students.
-Courses can be taken either exclusively in English, or partly in English and partly in German (up to 50% in German).
+The Philosophy Department at the University of Salzburg, Faculty of Social Sciences, offers a two-year MA in Philosophy.
+The program is open to both Austrian and international students.
+Courses can be taken either exclusively in English, or partly in English and partly in German.
 Here you will find the CURRICULUM.

 The Philosophy Department in Salzburg is one of the few fully analytic departments in continental Europe.
-Building on the strengths of the department, students will choose courses on a wide range of topics, including Philosophy of Science (with a focus on Philosophy of Climate Science, Evidence and Evidence-Based Decision Making, Formal Epistemology, Philosophy of Physics), Philosophy of Language, Philosophy of Logic, Philosophy of Mind, Philosophy of Psychology, Logic, Metaphysics, Epistemology, Ethics and Aesthetics.
-The courses available for MA students are mostly small seminars allowing close contact with the faculty.
+Building on the strengths of the department, students choose courses on a wide range of topics, including Philosophy of Science (with a focus on Philosophy of Climate Science, Evidence and Evidence-Based Decision Making, Formal Epistemology, Philosophy of Physics), Philosophy of Language, Philosophy of Logic, Philosophy of Mind, Philosophy of Psychology, Logic, Metaphysics, Epistemology, and Ethics.
+The courses available for MA students are mostly small seminars that allow students to work closely with faculty.

 The Philosophy Department in Salzburg has a lively, collegial, and research-oriented atmosphere.
-Postgraduate students in Salzburg regularly take part in the full variety of events at the Department.
-These include an ongoing colloquium series (approx. 14 speakers per year), research seminars, where staff members and philosophers from other universities present their work, the graduate seminar, in which MA and PhD students present their work to faculty and peers, and a number of workshops and conferences, often organized in collaboration with the Department’s international research partners: the Department of Philosophy and the Department of Logic and Philosophy of Science at UC Irvine, the MCMP at LMU Munich, and the Department of Philosophy, Logic and Scientific Method at the London School of Economics.
+Graduate students in Salzburg regularly take part in the full variety of events at the Department.
+These include an ongoing colloquium series (approx. 12 speakers per year), research seminars, where staff members and philosophers from other universities present their work, the graduate seminar, in which MA and PhD students present their work to faculty and peers, and a number of workshops and conferences, often organized in collaboration with the Department’s international research partners in the US (UC Irvine), in England (LSE London), and Germany (LMU Munich).
 Students can also choose from a variety of exchange programs, with possible destinations including the University of Groningen and the University of Konstanz.
-Finally, every year the Postgraduate Philosophy students in Salzburg organize SOPhiA, currently the largest yearly graduate conference in Philosophy.
+Finally, every year the Postgraduate Philosophy students in Salzburg organize SOPhiA, currently the largest yearly graduate conference in philosophy in Europe.

-The program offers the opportunity of carrying out all coursework in English.
+All students need to be competent in English at the C1 level or higher.
+Students who wish to take courses in German should be competent in German at the B2 level or higher.
 German speaking students can do up to 50% of the required course work in German.
-Master theses may be written in English or German.
+Master’s theses may be written in English or German.

 Duration and structure of the program

 Tuition is free for EU-citizens.
-The current rate of tuition fees for non-EU students is 727 Euros per semester.
+The current rate (2023) of tuition fees for non-EU students is 727,- Euros per semester.
+The cost of living in Salzburg is comparable to that in large European cities such as Berlin or Paris.
 For information about scholarships, see this link